 Recently, we talked about 3 reasons for learning to love your body.
 Those reasons are important, and I think that every woman should think about and begin to work on them.

-Earlier this week we talked about 3 reasons for learning to love our bodies.
-Those reasons are important, and I think we need to wrap our minds around them.
-But it’s one thing to know why we should love our bodies, and quite another thing to convince our hearts to actually do it.
+But it’s one thing to know why your should love your body, and quite another thing to convince your heart to actually do it.
 For most women, making that transition is very, very difficult.
 It’s often a long process that includes lots of stops and starts along the way.

-But I’m confident that you can make that transition and so can I, if we take it one step at a time.
-If you’re ready to give it a try, here are 11 ideas to help you get started on learning to love your body:
+But I’m confident that you can make the transition, if you take it one step at a time.
+If you’re ready to give it a try, here are 11 ideas to help you start learning to love your body:

 Learning to love our bodies is a process.
 It won’t happen in a day or a week or a month.
 It will take some time.
 But it can happen, if you and I will work on it – one step at a time.

 I love the truth in this.
 We, as women, often compare ourselves to others.
 It is so hard to just “be’.

 Hi mollymaureen – Yes, it is hard to just “be.”
 I am trying, but it’s a struggle.